wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 There are a ton of features you can add to it.
 For example, if you were using this in production, you would want to create a feature to handle different users (logging in with a username and password, etc.).
 You could also add features like editing contacts and adding options for what type of emergency is happening.
-If you decide to build on this demo, I would love to see what you do: make sure to send me what you build on Twitter.
+If you decide to build on this demo, I would love to see what you do: make sure to send us what you build on Twitter.
 Also, make sure to join the Vonage developer community for more awesome content and tutorials.
 You can follow Vonage on [Twitter here ](https://twitter.com/VonageDev)and join our [Slack channel here](https://developer.vonage.com/community/slack).
 I hope you enjoyed this tutorial!